-The French Immersion program is open to all students.
-If you want your child to develop proficiency in Canada's two official languages, and to learn about another culture, French Immersion has a great deal to offer.
-Children benefit from learning in two languages - their thinking and reasoning skills improve, and English language skills are enhanced.
+The French Immersion program is based out of W.L.
+McLeod Elementary in Vanderhoof.
+If you want your child to develop proficiency in Canada’s two official languages, and to learn about another culture, French Immersion has a great deal to offer.
+Children benefit from learning in two languages – their thinking and reasoning skills improve, and English language skills are enhanced.
 Many parents also believe that French Immersion will give their child additional career opportunities.
 We live in an increasingly global economy, so proficiency in more than one language will be an advantage for career development and will give students a competitive advantage in the job market.
 The French Immersion program is open to any student in kindergarten or starting grade 1.
 Out-of-district families are accommodated when possible.
 A child needs prior knowledge of French to enter the French Immersion program after the beginning of grade 1.

 What about English?